 Degree Options: Co-Op

 We are fortunate to have a very successful co-op program at Brock.
-Students can complete either of our 4 year degrees with a co-op (4 yr BA with Major or an Honours Degree) in 4 years.
+Students can complete any of our 4 year degree options with a co-op (4 yr BA with Major, Honours Comprehensive, Honours Research) in a little more than 4 years.
 Students in the co-op program complete exactly the same courses as straight Psychology majors, but also have 3 terms (4 months each, for a total of 12 months) of work placements and non-credit co-op training courses.
 These placements give students an opportunity to gain some applied skills in the workplace while completing their degree.

 TIP: Program Plans Make sure you make an appointment for academic advising in second year if you are in the co-op program.
 The sequence of your work placements will depend on which degree you are completing and will affect your course options in 3rd year.